-Introducing undergraduates to research: We developed the Advanced Research and Communications Course in 2002 to introduce undergraduate students to the world of academic and applied business research.
+We developed the Advanced Research and Communications Course in 2002 to introduce undergraduate students to the world of academic and applied business research.

-Availability: Due to the large degree of individual support offered to each student, we open the course to no more than 6 individuals for each session.
+Availability: Due to the large degree of individual support offered to each student, we open the course to no more than 6 individuals each session.
 If you're taking the Advanced Research and Communication course, you can access the class website [1] from this page.
 All course material is available through the class website.
 Incidentally, it uses Moodle [2], a free, open source [3] course management system.
 As long as you have access to the Internet, you can access the class website.

 Please contact us [4] if you want to know more